 What are we looking for?

 In general, we are looking to see that the home is safe for the dog.
 If you have a fenced yard, we will inspect it with fresh eyes for any possible escape routes.
 Maybe your gate is sagging, or you have a stack of firewood piled against the back corner, which a dog might use as a ladder and escape the yard.
 These are easy fixes, and it’s the volunteer's job to point them out to you.

 Please be aware that we do ask the volunteer to snap photos of the house inside and out so if there are any things that need to be fixed, we have a reference to look back on.

 If the family, foster, and rescue all agree that this is the best home for the dog, we will collect a signed adoption contract and the adoption donation.
 Arrangements will be made for your new fur-friend to come home!

 In response to COVID-19

 All participants in the adoption process are required to wear a mask when social distancing measures are difficult to maintain.
-Home visits will temporarily transition from in-person to virtual.
+Please inform your adoption counselor if you or someone in your household has an increased risk of contracting COVID-19.
+Home visits will then transition from in-person to virtual.
 Adoption counselors and home visit volunteers will work with applicants to conduct the home visit through one of the various communication tools, such as Google Hangouts, Skype, Facebook Messenger, or Facetime.
 The health and safety of our fosters, volunteers, and community remain our top priority.